yuv008/ShetNiyojan/README.md

 # ShetNiyojan

-ShetNiyojan is an Agricultural Project Management System that helps farmers and agricultural organizations manage their projects efficiently.
+ShetNiyojan is an intelligent agricultural management system that helps farmers make data-driven decisions for optimal crop management and disease detection.

+## Project Overview

+ShetNiyojan combines modern frontend technologies with machine learning powered backend to provide farmers with valuable insights for agricultural planning and management.

 ## Project Structure